-The Board has identified the key performance indicators and align same with MHC's strategy, namely Customer Excellence, Loan Business, Deposit Business and Good Corporate Governance, amongst others.
+The Board has identified the Key Performance Indicators and align same with MHC's strategy, namely Customer Excellence, Processing Time for Loan Application, Loan Business and Good Corporate Governance, amongst others.
 These are used to evaluate the performance of the Company.
-As regard to the Company's outlook, the business seament in which MHC operates is set to remain volatile, with continuing challenges and constraints where most of them are not within its control, however necessary measures have been designed and implemented to counter these challenges.
+As regards the Company's outlook, the Business Segment in which MHC operates is set to remain volatile, with continuing challenges and constraints where most of them are not within its control, however necessary measures have been designed and implemented to counter these challenges.